-- PT Mardel paid for the VISA and flights for the majority of workers.
-The workers advanced a sum to cover the estimated cost of travel.
+- The workers advanced a sum to cover the estimated cost of travel.
 Where the actual cost of travel has been less than the estimated cost, some workers are entitled to have the difference refunded.
-The AGRI-HR Compliance Manager is 2/3 through reconciling and coordinating all refunds.
-Some workers still need a refund. - Solution AGRI-HR have formally requested to the authorities a recruitment pathway without the involvement of an Indonesian 3rd party.
+The AGRIHR Compliance Manager is 2/3 through reconciling and coordinating all refunds.
+Some workers still need a refund. - AGRI-HR have formally requested to the authorities a recruitment pathway without the involvement of an Indonesian 3rd party.
 If this is approved (legislation change), AGRI-HR would create an opening for return workers and a limited number of their friends & family.